Two dead and three injured in DC mass shooting as police hunt suspect car

 Shortly after the incident, the Washington Metropolitan Police Department tweeted an image of a vehicle they believe is connected to the shooting.

-The Executive Assistant Chief of DC Police Sean Benedict said during a press conference that a call came in at around 12.49pm and that officers were at the scene with a minute of the shooting.
+The Executive Assistant Chief of DC Police Sean Benedict said during a press conference that a call came in at around 12.49pm and that officers were at the scene within a minute of the shooting.
+He added that the three injured individuals were able to walk to area hospitals.

+According to a preliminary investigation based on witness testimony, “a small black SUV was proceeding southbound on North Capitol Street, made it right on O street and stopped the vehicle in front of” a senior citizens’ home, according to Mr Benedict.

+“At least two shooters exited the vehicle and began shooting at folks that were on the block.
+They were either in chairs or standing,” Mr Benedict said.
+“The individuals got back in that black SUV and went westbound on O Street.
+At this point, the individuals that were shot ... appear to be all adult black males.”

 More follows...